Unique places to eat in Kansas City, Missouri – There are a surprising amount of fun and delicious eateries and they don’t all include BBQ!

 First things first… when you’re in Kansas City you have to eat barbecue!
 We did quite a bit of research when we were trying to figure out where to go for our first taste of Kansas City barbecue and the restaurant that kept coming up was Q39.
-It’s not only considered one of the top restaurants in Kansas City, it’s also considered one of the best places for barbecue.
+It’s not only considered one of the top restaurants in Kansas City, but it’s also considered one of the best places for barbecue.

-This was actually our first stop when we got in to Kansas City, and our friendly waiter helped us decide on a few plates.
-We got two appetizers of bacon wrapped shrimp and macaroni and cheese (both of which were delicious!) and for our main dish we got brisket with burnt ends.
+This was actually our first stop when we got into Kansas City, and our friendly waiter helped us decide on a few plates.
+We got two appetizers of bacon-wrapped shrimp and macaroni and cheese (both of which were delicious!) and for our main dish, we got brisket with burnt ends.

 Now, we’ll be completely honest here and say barbecue isn’t our thing.
 But this brisket is some of the best we’ve ever had.
 It was juicy, had incredible flavor, and was so tender you could cut it with your fork.

 To start we had Cheesy Ancho Corn Dip with chipotle white cheddar and blue corn chips.
 Wow, this dip was amazing!
 Then we had the BBQ Creekstone Short Rib with cheddar grits and kale.
-And finally, the Triple Cheese Grilled Cheese with tillamook-aged cheddar, chipotle white cheddar, provolone, avocado and oven-dried tomato on romano-encrusted sourdough.
+And finally, the Triple Cheese Grilled Cheese with Tillamook-aged cheddar, chipotle white cheddar, provolone, avocado, and oven-dried tomato on romano-encrusted sourdough.

 Our mouths are watering just thinking about this meal!
 The cheddar grits were phenomenal and paired well with the short ribs.
 And the romano-encrusted sourdough of the grilled cheese… heavenly!
 We savored every bite!

-A contender for best breakfast in Kansas City is Room 39.
+A contender for the best breakfast in Kansas City is Room 39.
 They use seasonal ingredients sourced from local producers, and their menu is constantly changing.
 We ordered the Brioche French Toast, which had two brioche slices battered in cinnamon-egg custard and was served with bacon and potatoes.
-We’d never had French Toast with brioche bread before, so we really enjoyed having this dish!
+We’d never had French Toast with brioche bread before, so we enjoyed having this dish!

 We fell in love with Messenger Coffee Company and think it’s truly one of the most unique places to eat in Kansas City.
 This multi-floor space serves quality coffee and pastries, all made there in front of customers!
 We loved how open it was, and thought the stairs were really cool.
 They even have a rooftop area with an outdoor fireplace!

 Seeing (and smelling) the coffee being roasted only added to the experience.
 There’s also an area where you can see bread and pastries being made.
 All from your table!
-If you’d rather a more quiet spot to read, however, you can head to the penthouse level which has extra seating.
+If you’d rather have a more quiet spot to read, however, you can head to the penthouse level which has extra seating.